apache/myfaces-homepage/coreReleaseChecklist.md

 * Go to: Publishing Maven Artifacts
 * Go to the section SETUP YOUR DEVELOPMENT ENVIRONMENT and generate the pgp key signature.
 Don't forget to distribute the public key step.
 [Generate PGP signature](https://blog.sonatype.com/2010/01/how-to-generate-pgp-signatures-with-maven/#.Vm9Km8q22-q).

+**NOTE**: For convenience, if you have multiple GPG keys, you can update your settings.xml to include a profile containing the gpg.executable, gpg.keyname, and gpg.passphrase properties.
+This profile can also be specified as an active profile.
+By including the GPG keyname, Maven will use that specific key when signing the release JARs.
+,
 **NOTE**: You can ignore sections GETTING YOUR PROJECT SETUP IN THE NEXUS REPOSITORY and MAVEN SPECIFIC PREPARATIONS AND PROCEDURES but reading the whole document will help you understand the release process.
 Also, we don't need to setup the project in nexus repository by creating a JIRA issue.

 Some useful links/resources: